commoncrawl/example-warc-java/README.md

 # Java examples for processing Common Crawl WARC files

-Mark Watson 2013/1/18
+Mark Watson 2013/1/26

-NOTE: this code is a work in progress.

-There are two examples for now (more to come):
+There are two Java examples and one Clojure example for now (more to come):

 - ReadWARC - reads a local WARC file that was manually copied from S3 storage to your laptop
 - ReadS3Bucket - this should be run on an EC2 instance for fast access to S3
+- clojure-examples/src/clojure-examples/core.clj - reads a local WARC file that was manually copied from S3 storage to your laptop

 A JDK 1.7 or later is required (JDK 1.6 will not work).